petrosvisconte/support_resistance_kmeans/README.md

 A continuation from https://github.com/Coelodonta/Machine_Learning_Support_Resistance

-Change access token in line 14 of get_data.py to your oanda api access token Data pulling will only work when forex market is open
+Change access token in line 14 of get_data.py to your oanda api access token.
+NOTE: Data pulling will only work when forex market is open